RichardLangner/BlinkDigits/README.md

     flasher1.blink(ledPin, LOW, 23);
 }
 ```
-The **examples** folder has some useful code.
 ### Leading zeros
-If you want to blink out leading zeros, for example 023, simply state the number of places you want - using the 'width' parameter - in this case 3.
+If you want to blink out leading zeros, for example 023, simply state the number of places you want - using the optional 'width' parameter - in this case 3.

 `flasher1.blink(ledPin, LOW, myNumber,3);`<br>
 ## Customisation